 Ginger – Fresh ginger is the star ingredient of this recipe and adds a great flavor.
 Use freshly grated ginger for the best taste.

 Extra Virgin Olive Oil – Use good quality extra virgin olive oil.
-You can replace extra virgin olive oil with avocado oil, sesame oil, grapeseed oil, avocado oil, light olive oil, or peanut oil.
+You can replace extra virgin olive oil with avocado, sesame, grapeseed, avocado, light olive, or peanut oil.

-Rice Vinegar – It gives the dressing a mild sweet flavor.
-You can replace it with white wine vinegar, white vinegar, rice wine vinegar, lemon juice, or lime juice.
+Rice Vinegar – It gives the dressing a mild, sweet flavor.
+You can replace it with white wine vinegar, rice wine vinegar, lemon juice, or lime juice.

 Sugar – Balances the salty and tangy flavor of the dressing.
 You can replace it with honey (not vegan), agave nectar, or maple syrup.

-Others – You will also need celery, salt, black pepper, and water.
+Others – You will also need celery, salt, freshly cracked black pepper, and water.

-You can also add some miso paste to this dressing for a taste change.
+You can add some miso paste to this dressing to change the taste.

 How To Make Hibachi Salad Dressing